Denis P. Galvin: National Park Service career

 In 1985, Galvin was appointed to the Service's second highest position as Deputy Director, and served in that and several other posts over the rest of his career in the NPS Headquarters office in Washington.
-He served as Deputy Director for a combined total of nine years, spanning the Reagan, Clinton, and George W. Bush Administrations.
+He served as deputy director for a combined total of nine years, spanning the Reagan, Clinton, and George W. Bush Administrations.

-During most of his tenure as Deputy Director, Galvin was the highest ranking career government official in the Service.
+During most of his tenure as deputy director, he was the highest ranking career government official in the Service.
 As such, he was called upon to officially represent the Service in more than 200 formal Congressional hearings before the United States Congress on Capitol Hill.
 In his capacity as the Service's Deputy Director, he was called upon numerous times to serve as Acting Director, on occasion, for extended periods of time.

 Honors and awards

 In 1991, Galvin was awarded the national Pugsley Medal by the National Park Foundation, an award that honors "champions of parks and conservation."